-Microsoft Outlook has a default attachment size limit of 20MB.
-If you try to upload a file bigger than that, you’ll receive an error that says “Attachment size exceeds the allowable limit” or “The file you’re attaching is bigger than the server allows.
+The error message will show “Attachment size exceeds the allowable limit” or “The file you’re attaching is bigger than the server allows.
 Try putting the file in a shared location and sending a link instead,” depending on the Outlook version you’re using.

-- Modifying the registry in Windows to increase upload size limit (only on Windows OS)
+- Modifying the registry on a Windows computer to increase the upload size limit

 - Compressing files before sending